 Easy Oven-Roasted Fall Vegetables

-It might sound strange to title the post on how to make oven-roasted fall vegetables as travel inspired dishes.
+It might sound strange to title the post on how to make the oven-roasted fall vegetables as a travel inspired dish.
 I would think so too if I didn’t grow up in Eastern Europe.
 This part of the world doesn’t grow such popular fall vegetables as sweet potatoes and Brussel sprouts.

-Although as the name reveals, the Brussel sprouts are native to Northern Europe, they made it into my kitchen only after I had moved to California.
-It is not hard to guess that the sweet potatoes followed the same fate.
+Although as the name reveals, the Brussel sprouts are native to northern Europe, they made it into my kitchen only after I had moved to California.
+At this point, it’s not hard to guess that the sweet potatoes followed the same fate.
 In my defense, once I tried the oven-roasted autumn vegetables, I couldn’t stop making them at home.
 Delicious, nourishing, satisfying, and oh, so good-looking – what not to like here!

 Oven-Roasted Fall Vegetables – The Easiest and Most Colorful Dish Ever

 How to make these oven-roasted fall vegetables?
 Peel them, cut them, coat with some spices, and put in the oven for about 40 minutes.
 Can it be easier than that?
 You can prep this dish in minutes and serve it almost every day.
 And since the colors of these oven-roasted fall vegetables are so bright and vibrant, you can also decorate your holiday table with a platter of festive autumn tones.